johndave74/Rock-Vs-Mine-Prediction/README.md

 - [License](#license)

 ## Introduction

+Rock vs. Mine is a machine learning project that uses sonar to distinguish between rocks and mines underwater.
+The project's goal is to improve the safety of underwater operations by reducing human error and enhancing situational awareness.
+### How it works
+- A submarine sends out a sound signal using sonar
+- The submarine receives and analyzes the signal that bounces back
+- The system uses machine learning to classify the object as a rock or a mine
+-
+### Applications
+The Rock vs. Mine project has applications in marine exploration, defense, and resource extraction.

+### Benefits
+- Improved accuracy: The system can analyze complex patterns in sonar data, which can be difficult to do manually
+- Streamlined detection: The system can automate the classification of rock and mine formations, making the process more efficient
+- Enhanced situational awareness: The system can help reduce human error and improve decision-making
+-
+### Related resources
+Rock vs. Mine Prediction on GitHub: Includes a dataset, data visualization techniques, and a train-test split to evaluate model performance
+SONAR Rock vs Mine Prediction: A machine learning classification project that uses sonar data SONAR Rock vs Mine Prediction Using Machine Learning: A project that uses logistic regression to differentiate underwater objects

 In this project, we use SONAR data to predict whether an object is a Rock or a Mine.
 The dataset contains 208 samples with 60 features each.
 The target variable has two classes: 'R' for Rock and 'M' for Mine.

 ## Dependencies